lake-wg/authz/draft-selander-ace-ake-authz.md

 #### Device processing

 The device selects a cipher suite with an ECDH curve satisfying the static public DH key G_S of the AAA server.
 As part of the normal LAKE processing, the device generates the ephemeral public key G_X to be sent in LAKE message 1.
-This is the same ephemeral key as used in the ECIES scheme in {{p-as}}.
 A new G_X MUST be generated for each execution of the protocol.
+The same ephemeral key is used in the ECIES scheme, see {{p-as}}.

 The device sends LAKE message 1 with AD1 as specified in {{p-as}}.